Quickstart: Use Azure Cache for Redis in .NET Core

 }

-In the example, you can see the Message key is set to a value.
+In the example, you can see the Message key is set to value.
 The app updated that cached value.
 The app also executed the PING and command.

 Work with .NET objects in the cache

-Azure Cache for Redis can cache both .NET objects and primitive data types, but before a .NET object can be cached, it must be serialized.
+Azure Cache for Redis can cache both .NET objects and primitive data types, but before a .NET object can be cached it must be serialized.

 The following Employee class was defined in Program.cs so that the sample could also show how to get and set a serialized object: